 Sally Stuart

-Stuart left Kaye at the beginning of 1946, joining Vaughn Monroe’s orchestra in January, staying only until March.
+Stuart left Kaye by late October 1945, joining Vaughn Monroe’s orchestra in January 1946, staying only until March.
 By April, she was appearing on Danny O’Neil’s five-day-a-week CBS radio variety show, remaining there through at least August.
 Publicity for the show credited her as “Sally Stuart and her sons,” though its unsure who her “sons” were.
 They were most likely a backing group.
 By December, Stuart had joined Blue Barron’s band.
 She disappears from history at that point.

 In September 1944, model agent Harry Conover signed Stuart, who was still with Kaye, to do “occasional cover girl assignments.”
 A newspaper article in late 1943 identified Stuart as nineteen years old.
 She attended St. Mary’s of the Spring College for Women before joining Kaye.